redpen-cc/redpen-doc/source/configuration.rst

 Default Setting
 ~~~~~~~~~~~~~~~~~

-The following is the defalt symbol settings.
+The following table shows the defalt symbol settings.
 In the table, first column shows the names of symbols, second colums (Value) shows the character.
 Colums 'NeedBeforeSpace' and 'NeedAfterSpace' represent that the character should have space before or after it respectively.

 .. table::